 So what if your company isn’t that big or you are strictly an online operation?
 What if you are the only person running your business and there aren’t any other employees?
 Well, those roles still need to be filled.
 Whether it’s you, putting on a different hat for each position, or hiring a full staff, those positions must be met.
 If it’s just you, then

-- You get your name out there and promote your business
+- Get your name out there and promote your business.

-- You ensure you provide adequate health care and time off for your needs
+- Ensure you provide adequate health care and time off for your needs.

-- You handle the receipts and pay the bills, as well as your own salary
+- Handle the receipts and pay the bills, as well as your own salary.

-- You stand back and watch all of the pieces working together as you operate your business and giving each position its necessary time and energy by appropriately splitting your time.
+- Stand back and watch all of the pieces working together as you operate your business and giving each position its necessary time and energy by appropriately splitting your time.

 Ultimately, it’s up to you, whatever the size or nature of your business.
 As you plan and go forward, assess your needs and what you want to handle yourself or hire someone else to take over for you.
 As your business grows, who handles these positions can change and adapt to your success, but the need for them never goes away.
 Plan accordingly, putting each piece into place and build the perfect team to fit your needs.